AI Scan of Calories in Bell Pepper

 The Vitamin C Powerhouse

-It is important to note that Vitamin C is highly heat-sensitive.
-Aggressively boiling, frying, or heavily roasting your bell peppers will significantly degrade their total Vitamin C content.
+Note that Vitamin C is highly heat-sensitive.
+Strongly boiling, frying, or heavily roasting your bell peppers will significantly degrade their total Vitamin C content.
 To maximize your micronutrient intake, always try to consume your bell peppers raw, lightly steamed, or quickly stir-fried at a high heat for a very brief duration.

 🔥 How to burn 31 Calories (100g serving)?